DFE-Digital/bat-design-history/app/posts/claim-funding-for-mentors/2025-02-12-user-needs-and-user-tasks.md

 - School user who would submit a claim
 - Multi-academy trust user who submit claims on behalf of multiple schools within their trust
 - Accredited provider user who would need to support school users and be responsible for auditing claims
-- Internal support colleagues, responsible for administering the service, undertaking the payment, auditing and clawback processes, as well as communicating with both school and provider users
+- Internal support colleagues responsible for administering the service, undertaking the payment, auditing and clawback processes, as well as communicating with both school and provider users

 ### Associated user tasks

-For each user type we then identified every task through the journey they would need to undertake and why.
+We identified every task they would need to undertake for each user type and why.

-The full list of user types is stored in the new Claim funding SharePoint.
+The complete list of user types is stored in the Claim funding SharePoint folder.

 Below is an example of a user task for each user type and why we needed to know this information.